 For platelet and cryoprecipitate transfusions, matching the blood type of the donor to the recipient is usually not critical, but labs still try to match them.
 This may become important for patients who have already had many transfusions or who have reacted to transfusions in the past.

 Antibodies and cross-matching

-After blood is typed, a test called an antibody screen is done to see if a patient’s plasma contains other antibodies (AN-tih-bah-dees) besides those against A, B, and Rh.
-(Antibodies are made by the body in response to antigens.)
+After blood is typed, a test called an antibody screen is done to see if a patient’s plasma contains other antibodies (AN-tih-BAH-dees) besides those against A, B, and Rh.
 If there are extra antibodies, the cross-matching may take longer.
 This is because some units of donor blood may not fully match the recipient’s, even though they have the same ABO and Rh types.

 Before a person can get a transfusion of red blood cells, another lab test called a cross-match must be done to make sure that the donor blood is compatible with the recipient’s.

 A unit of the right ABO and Rh type blood is selected, and a drop of donor red cells from the unit is mixed with a drop of plasma from the patient.
 The mixture is watched to see if the patient’s plasma causes the donor blood cells to clump.
 This may happen if the patient has extra antibodies to a protein in the donor unit.
 If there are no problems (no clumping), a cross-match takes about 30 minutes.

 A cross-match is usually not needed for a platelet or plasma transfusion unless the platelets look like they could contain some red blood cells.

 The transfusion process